Cholesterol Reducing Foods Fruits, Nuts

 Which Foods to Avoid to Control High Cholesterol?

-Some of the worst foods for high cholesterol include:
+Some of the worst foods for high Cholesterol include:

-- Trans fats: Trans fats raise LDL cholesterol and lower HDL cholesterol.
+- Trans fats: Trans fats raise LDL and lower HDL cholesterol.
 Trans fats are found in processed foods like fried foods, baked goods, and margarine.

-Symptoms of cholesterol
+Symptoms of Cholesterol

-Risk factors with cholesterol
+Risk factors with Cholesterol

-There are several risk factors for high cholesterol, including:
+There are several risk factors for high Cholesterol, including:

-- Family history: If you have a family history of high cholesterol, you are more likely to have it yourself.
+- Family history: If you have a family history of high Cholesterol, you are more likely to have it yourself.

 - Other health conditions: Certain health conditions, such as diabetes and high blood pressure, can increase your cholesterol levels.